-Upon consummation of the Transaction we will depend on the members of senior management of the Advisor, particularly Steven Sterling, a Managing Director of the Advisor, as well as James Keenan, a Managing Director of the Advisor, and other key personnel for the identification, final selection, structuring, closing and monitoring of our investments.
+We depend on the members of senior management of the Advisor, particularly Steven F. Sterling and James Keenan, Managing Directors of the Advisor, and other key personnel for the identification, final selection, structuring, closing and monitoring of our investments.
 These employees of the Advisor have critical industry experience and relationships that we rely on to implement our business plan.
 Our future success depends on the continued service of our Advisor's senior management team.
-The departure of any of the members of our Advisor's senior management of the members of its investment team could have a material adverse effect on our ability to achieve our investment objective as well as our business, financial condition or results of operation.
+The departure of any of the members of our Advisor's senior management or a significant number of the members of its investment team could have a material adverse effect on our ability to achieve our investment objective as well as our business, financial condition or results of operation.
 As a result, we may not be able to operate our business as we expect, and our ability to compete could be harmed, which could cause our operating results to suffer.
 There also could be no assurance the Advisor would replicate its historical success.
 In addition, we can offer no assurance that BlackRock Advisors, LLC will remain our investment adviser or that BlackRock Financial Management, Inc. will remain our administrator.